The Dave Caddey Memorial Scholarship

 • Enrolled full- or part-time at a Canadian college or university

-• Pursing a program and career in aerospace or space engineering, business/marketing, or aviation/ aerospace maintenance
+• Pursing an undergraduate degree or graduate diploma and career in aerospace or space engineering, business/marketing, or aviation/aerospace maintenance

 • Letter of acceptance